 G) “Hook-Up” facilitates in the practitioner a state of openness and receptivity.
 This state of receptivity is automatically transferred to the client.
 Milton used to say “Hook-Up is like the measles.
 You catch it.”
 Therefore, the Trager session begins even before the practitioner touches the client’s body.

 H) The focus in a Trager session is to facilitate for the client an experience of their potential for freedom of movement.
 It does not focus on “breaking” restrictions.
 Trager practitioners are not there to “fix” anything, just to model a freer, more effortless way of being.
 This attitude can have a tremendous effect on one’s attitude to life.
 Many of us automatically focus on what is wrong, on the glass being half empty.
 A client can get off the table experiencing 99% of his potential freedom, or being 99% painfree and yet they can choose to feel only the 1% remaining of their pain and restrictions.
 In contrast, Dr. Trager had the amazing ability to patiently work on a severely damaged limb with almost no function.
 He would continue there until he would feel just a tiny movement, a small spark of reflex, a subtle reminder of the life force that once fully animated the patient’s whole body.
-The result: that patient who was still confined to his wheelchair would feel the intense joy of a whole new world opening up for him.
+The result: that patient who was still confined to his wheelchair would, nevertheless, feel the intense joy of a whole new world opening up for him.

 We mostly grow up feeling that life is a struggle.
 This feeling comes from experiencing trauma, pain and disappointment.
 This feeling is reinforced by the example of those around us and by the outlook on life that we learn and choose.
 There is a way of being that is lighter, that is freer, where work becomes a dance and life a song.
 With the Trager Approach we can learn that way.